 Analyzing Bank of America's Unusual Options Activity

-Bank of America (NYSE:BAC) shares experienced unusual options activity on Friday.
-The stock price moved up to $41.34 following the option alert.
+Shares of Bank of America (NYSE:BAC) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $41.19.

 - Sentiment: BULLISH